 * Advanced Placement Courses: The English Department offers AP Language and Composition in the 11th grade and AP Literature and Composition in the 12th grade.
-The teachers are committed to the highest standards required by the College Board.
-We encourage any student committed to the AP challenge to sign up.
-Please see Ms. Rieger's and Mr. Darnell's web pages for course syllabi.
+All four AP teachers are committed to preparing for the AP exam through complex readings of various genres and voices, formalist and reader-response analysis, various writing activities, and project-based learning.
+We encourage all students committed to the challenge to talk to their English teachers, counselors, and parents and register if the course feels right for you.

 * Keystone Exams: Keystone Exams are intended to be given at the end of the course for which they are associated.
 The three subjects currently scheduled for Keystone Exams are Algebra, Biology, and Literature (associated with our 10th grade English).
 Like the preparation for the PSSA, Common Core Standards will be strategically embedded through carefully designed lesson plans, and student data will drive many of the targeted performance goals.

-• Theater Program: Working in concert with Acting, a Language Arts elective, the high school produces a yearly dramatic play and musical.
+* Theater Program: Working in concert with our electives, the high school produces a yearly dramatic play and musical.
 The quality reputation of our high school productions continues year after year.
 Any student interest may participate.
 See Mr. Darnell, Ms. Imhoff, or Ms. Durland for more information.

-• Newspaper and Literary Magazine: Our high school Journalism and Creative Writing classes are responsible for producing a quarterly newspaper and a yearly literary magazine, Venture.
+* Newspaper and Literary Magazine: Our high school Journalism and Creative Writing classes are responsible for preparing for and contributing to a quarterly newspaper, The Viking Call, and a yearly online literary magazine, Valhalla.
 These electives are open to all students.
-Though encouraged, a student does not need to take the electives to participate in the newspaper and Venture activities after school.
+Though encouraged, a student does not need to take the electives to participate in the newspaper and magazine activities after school.
 See Ms. Rieger or Mr. Darnell for more information.

-• Pulse/Viking Channel: Though not immediately associated with the Language Arts program in the high school, PULSE and the Viking Channel provide a number of students with the opportunity to improve speaking, reading, writing, and listening skills.
+* The Morning Buzz/Viking Channel: Though not immediately associated with the English program in the high school, The Morning Buzz and the Viking Channel provide a number of students with the opportunity to improve speaking, reading, writing, and listening skills.
 The department also has a Film and Television course, which compliments these extracurricular activities.
-Open to any interested student.
-See Mr. Schurtz for more information.
+These extra-curricullars are open to all interested students.
+See Mr. Schurtz or Mr. Reagan for more information.

-• English as a Second Language: The Language Arts department shares ESL responsibilities with the World Language department.
-As the demands of ESL grow, our teachers have been enthusiastically pursuing seminars, courses, and workshops that aid them in improving instruction.
-Open to students in need of English as a Second Language support.
-See Ms. Nagy and Ms. Tubiello for more information.
+* English as a Second Language: As the demands of ESL grow, our teachers have been enthusiastically pursuing seminars, courses, and workshops that foster on-going creative instruction.
+Open to students in need of ELL support.
+See Ms. Nagy and Mrs. Schumacher for more information.